Asymmetric cluster and chimera dynamics in globally coupled systems: Driven map dynamics

 In general, an analogy between an autonomous GCM system Eq.~(\ref{Global}) and a driven map Eq.~(\ref{Driven}) arises when the time evolution of the global field $h_t$ is identical to that of the drive function $g(y_t)$ \cite{Us1,Orlando}.
 Then, the corresponding local dynamics in both systems are similar, and therefore the evolution of any element $x_i^t$ in the GCM system can be equivalent to that of the driven map for some values of parameters and for appropriate initial conditions.

-Our basic idea is that, by knowing the dynamics of a single driven map, one can infer collective behaviors that can appear in a GCM system with equivalent local dynamics.
-In particular, we can investigate properties induced by the external drive that conduce to cluster and chimera states in an equivalent GCM system.
+Our basic idea is that, by knowing the dynamics of a single driven map, one can infer collective behaviors that can appear in a GCM system with similar local dynamics.
+This analogy can be applied to investigate properties induced by the external drive that conduce to specific cluster or chimera states in an equivalent GCM system.
+A periodic drive function acting on the local map can be associated to the emergence of periodic clusters in a GCM system \cite{Us1}.
+A local map subject to a chaotic drive can be related to chaotic chimera states (where both synchronized and desynchronized subsets are chaotic) in a GCM system possessing a chaotic global coupling field.
 The simplest situation where the driven map analogy can be used arises when the drive function is constant, $g(y_t)= k$; that is,

 Then, the equivalence corresponds to a GCM system evolving such that its global field remains constant, $h_t = k$.
 Thus, we shall search for collective states in the GCM system that satisfy this condition.